Healthy snacks for kids don't have to be dull. Consider these 10 tips for quick and nutritious snacks.

 Whole-grain foods — such as whole-grain pretzels or tortillas and high-fiber, whole-grain cereals — provide energy with some staying power.
 Pair whole-wheat bread with a slice of cheese, deli meat or hummus for a satisfying snack.

 Keep a selection of ready-to-eat veggies in the refrigerator.
 Leave fresh fruit in a bowl on the counter.
-Store low-sugar, whole-grain cereal and fruit canned or packaged in its own juice in an easily accessible cabinet.
+Store low-sugar, whole-grain cereal, and fruit canned or packaged in its own juice in an easily accessible cabinet.

 Teaching your child to make healthy snack choices now will help set the stage for a lifetime of healthy eating.
 Start today!

 - What's to eat?
 Healthy foods for hungry children.
-American Academy of Pediatrics. http://patiented.aap.org/content.aspx?aid=5733.
-Accessed Feb.
-28, 2011.
+American Academy of Pediatrics. https://patiented.solutions.aap.org/handout.aspx?gbosid=156587.
+Accessed Dec.
+18, 2016.

-- Eat right: 25 healthy snacks for kids.
+- 25 healthy snacks for kids.
 American Dietetic Association. http://www.eatright.org/Public/content.aspx?id=206.
-Accessed Feb.
-28, 2011.
+Accessed Dec.
+18, 2016.

 - Shop smart — Get the facts on food labels.
 American Dietetic Association. http://www.eatright.org/Public/content.aspx?id=206.
-Accessed Feb.
-28, 2011.
+Accessed Dec.
+18, 2016.

-- Shelov SP, et al. Caring for Your Baby and Young Child: Birth to Age 5.
-5th ed.
-New York, N.Y.: Bantam Books; 2009:305.
+- Shelov SP, et al. Basic Care.
+In: Caring for Your Baby and Young Child: Birth to Age 5.
+6th ed.
+New York, N.Y.: Bantam Books; 2014.

 - 2015-2020 Dietary Guidelines for Americans.
 U.S. Department of Health and Human Services and U.S. Department of Agriculture. https://health.gov/dietaryguidelines/2015/guidelines.
 Accessed Dec.
 18, 2016.